HardMolar/DSA-INCUBATOR-HUB-PALMORA-GROUP-HR-Analysis-/README.md

-# PALMORA GROUP HR ANALYSIS- GENDER PAY GAP.
+# PALMORA GROUP HR ANALYSIS.

 ## 📌 Case Study Overview
 Palmora Group Manufacturing Company is a big manufacturing hub in Nigeria faced with allegations of gender inequality across its three operating regions.
 Media criticism and internal leadership concern have prompted an urgent HR data review to identify, assess, and recommend actions for equity, especially regarding pay gaps and performance-based bonus allocation.